-Believe it or not, the climbing plant usually has that bad reputation of being invasive and difficult to care for.
+Believe it or not, the climbing plants usually have a bad reputation of being invasive and difficult to care for.

-Myths that are quickly broken when you discover more about Clematis (also called Clematis): a delicious climbing plant with striking flowers that if you cared for, won’t take over your garden and, is much easier to care for that what many believed.
+Myths that are quickly broken when you discover more about this plant.
+For example its striking flowers, won’t take over your garden and, is much easier to care for that what many believed.

 What you may not know is that, despite its appearance, Clematis is above all a wild plant: native to the English countryside, where it is born in freedom, it is popularly called «Traveler’s Joy» (for its easy natural cultivation, especially in England, and the striking of its flowers) although it also receives the compliment of being considered the flower of dreamers.

 It is not for less: its perfume, similar to that of jasmine, makes it a perfect aromatic plant to decorate any space and give it its natural fragrance.

 Beyond this, the Clematis is a climbing plant that delights in spring and summer with its flowers to those who decide to include it in their own Nature.

 Since it lacks a trunk (although it does have woody stems), it is important to plant it near a tree or something that will be useful for climbing.

 It is also possible to grow it in a pot, as long as we have a good size and a backrest whereby the Clematis can climb to grow in conditions (they can reach three meters in height) and flourish.

 Because that is its greatest show: waiting for the sunny seasons (spring and summer) to enjoy its flowers (its almost 400 cultivable species offer a beautiful range of colors and shapes).

 Delicate beauty, this climbing plant is not demanding in its care although it does need a high degree of humidity.